 Clear communication isn’t effective if it doesn’t happen often.
 One of the most critical roles of a leader is to ensure that it happens regularly and in a structured way.

-At SEI we have weekly huddles; a time in which teams gather to talk about what’s going well and what isn’t, discuss corporate initiatives and announcements, and it’s an opportunity for leaders to set clear expectations and answer questions.
+At Service Express we have weekly huddles; a time in which teams gather to talk about what’s going well and what isn’t, discuss corporate initiatives and announcements, and it’s an opportunity for leaders to set clear expectations and answer questions.
 We also have monthly Executive Leadership strategy meetings and quarterly leadership training sessions at which time we bring our leadership teams in from across the US for a day to spend time working on ourselves and on our business so that we’re equipped on how to serve and develop our teams.

 We also use something that we call SR5 (for more on SR5 view my post here) and it consists of written expectations and performance measurement.
 It allows managers and employees to dig deeper, prioritize expectations and set clear goals.
 It also insures that individual and department priorities are in alignment with our company priorities.